Spider-Man 3: Visual effects

 John Dykstra, who won the Academy Award for Best Visual Effects for his work on Spider-Man 2, declined to work on the third film as visual effects supervisor.
 Dykstra's colleague, Scott Stokdyk, took his place as supervisor, leading two hundred programmers at Sony Pictures Imageworks.
 This group designed specific computer programs that did not exist when Spider-Man 3 began production, creating nine hundred visual effects shots.

 In addition to the innovative visual effects for the film, Stokdyk created a miniature of a skyscraper section at 1:16 scale with New Deal Studios' Ian Hunter and David Sanger.
-Stokdyk chose to design the miniature instead of using computer-generated imagery so damage done to the building could be portrayed realistically and timely without guesswork involving computer models.
+Stokdyk chose to design the miniature instead of using computer-generated imagery (CGI) so damage done to the building could be portrayed realistically and timely without guesswork involving computer models.
 In addition to Sony Pictures Imageworks, Cafe FX provided visual effects for the crane disaster scene when Spider-Man rescues Gwen Stacy, as well as shots in the climactic battle.

 To understand the effects of sand for the Sandman, experiments were done with twelve types of sand, such as splashing, launching it at stuntmen, and pouring it over ledges.
 The results were mimicked on the computer to create the visual effects for Sandman.
 For scenes involving visual effects, Thomas Haden Church was super-imposed onto the screen, where computer-generated imagery was then applied.
 With sand as a possible hazard in scenes that buried actors, ground-up corn-cobs were used as a substitute instead.
 Because of its resemblance to the substance, sand from Arizona was used as the model for the CGI sand.
-In a fight where Spider-Man punches through Sandman's chest, amputee martial arts expert Baxter Humby took Tobey Maguire's place in filming the scene.
+In a fight where Spider-Man punches through Sandman's chest, amputee martial arts expert Baxter Humby took Maguire's place in filming the scene.
 Humby, whose right hand was amputated at birth, helped deliver the intended effect of punching through Sandman's chest.
 Producer Laura Ziskin said the visual effects budget alone was approximately 30% more than the previous film.

 Whereas the symbiote suit worn in the comics by Spider-Man was a plain black affair with a large white spider on the front and back, the design was changed for the film to become a black version of Spider-Man's traditional costume, complete with webbing motif.
 As a consequence of this, the suit Topher Grace wore as Venom also bore the webbing motif; as producer Grant Curtis noted, "it's the Spider-Man suit, but twisted and mangled in its own right."
 Additionally, the motif gave a sense of life to the symbiote, giving it the appearance of gripping onto the character's body.
 When animating the symbiote, Raimi did not want it to resemble a spider or an octopus, and to give it a sense of character.
 The CGI model is made of many separate strands.
 When animating Venom himself, animators observed footage of big cats such as lions and cheetahs for the character's agile movements.